 • back pain.

-Back pain may occur after epidural anesthesia
+Back pain may occur after epidural anesthesia.

 Complications after anesthesia of a more severe nature:

-• violations of the respiratory system;
+• disorders of the respiratory system;

 • problems in the functionality of the heart and vascular system;

-• acute renal, adrenal insufficiency;
+• acute renal, adrenal failure;

 • problems in the process of thermoregulation of the body.

-What does general anesthesia affect?
+What does general anesthesia do?

-Here's what and how general anesthesia affects:
+Here is what and how general anesthesia affects:

 Common effects of anesthesia on the body